 The Final Agreement: If you reach a settlement, the Memorandum of Understanding (MOU) you sign, and the subsequent legally binding contract are specifically an exception to the confidentiality rule.
 The entire purpose of these documents is to be enforceable and used in court if one party breaches the agreement.

-Information Relayed to the Court: When a court orders mediation, the mediator will send a report back but this report is brief and focuses on the session's outcome, not the details.
+Information Relayed to the Court: When a court orders mediation, the mediator will send a report back, but this report is brief and focuses on the session's outcome, not the details.
 The report will include the following information: Date and Time of the session(s), Attendance of all required parties and their attorneys, and the Outcome (Full Agreement, Partial Agreement, Impasse/No Agreement).

 To Prove a Breach of a Legal Duty: In rare circumstances, confidentiality may be pierced to address a claim against the mediator or the mediation program, such as allegations of fraud or coercion during the process.